-71. Establishment of Workfare Programme Fund
+76. Establishment of Workfare Programme Fund

-(1) There is established within the Ministry for the purpose of this Act the Workfare Programme Fund.

-(2) Subject to subsection (3), the surplus money of the Workfare Programme Fund shall, after consultation with the Workfare Programme Fund Committee set up under section 77, be invested in such manner as the Minister may approve.

-(3) The Workfare Programme Fund shall, in any proceedings, judicial or otherwise, be represented by the supervising officer.

-(4) Where the Workfare Programme Fund is wound up, its assets and liabilities shall accrue to the Consolidated Fund.
+- (1) There shall be, within the Ministry responsible for the subject of social security, the Workfare Programme Fund. - (2) Subject to subsection (3), the surplus money of the Workfare Programme Fund shall, after consultation with the Workfare Programme Fund Committee, be invested in such manner as the Minister to whom responsibility for the subject of social security is assigned may approve. - (3) The Workfare Programme Fund shall, in any proceedings, judicial or otherwise, be represented by the supervising officer. - (4) Where the Workfare Programme Fund is wound up, its assets and liabilities shall accrue to the Consolidated Fund.

-72. Objects of Workfare Programme Fund
+77. Objects of Workfare Programme Fund